-a cold, I call him for an antibiotic and he phones in the prescription right away.
+My pediatrician&s great, a mother boasts.When my daughter gets a cold, I call him for an antibiotic and he phones in the prescription rig y.

 Twentieth century lifesavers are wearing out